@KelloggCompany employees support #WorldFoodDay with hunger relief events worldwide #feedingbetterdays

 In 2014, Kellogg employees from 30 countries donated nearly 130,000 pounds or more than 2 million servings of food – much of it Kellogg products – as part of World Food Day activities.
 Through the company’s Breakfasts for Better Days™ initiative, Kellogg plans to exceed these totals with this year’s activities.

 Kellogg launched its Breakfasts for Better Days signature cause in 2013, with a goal to provide 1 billion servings of cereal and snacks, more than half of which are breakfast, to children and families around the world by the end of 2016.

 Since then, Kellogg and its employees have volunteered at community food banks, supported school breakfast programs for thousands of children, and hosted food drives for hungry families around the world.
-Through Breakfasts for Better Days, the company has donated more than 400 million servings of products to date, of which 230 million servings were breakfast foods.
-This includes 10 million servings provided in Canada alone.
+Through Breakfasts for Better Days, the company has donated more than 900 million servings of cereal and snacks to those in need.

 ABOUT KELLOGG CANADA INC.